typedb/typedb-docs/05-grakn-cluster/02-kubernetes.md

 [tab:end]

 [tab:Exposed Cluster - Cloud]

+**Use this mode if you need to access the Cluster from outside of Kubernetes.
+For example, if you need to connect using Workbase or Console from your local machine.**

 If an application does not use Kubernetes, Grakn Cluster needs to be exposed on public IPs.
 This is handled by cloud provider of Kubernetes which would allocate and assign a public IP address to the services we're deploying.
 Each Grakn Cluster pod will get an associated `LoadBalancer`, so for a 3-node Grakn Cluster, 3 public IPs would be allocated.
 To do it, execute the command: